rkunze/KSP-DOTSA/episode3/story.md

 # Year 1, Day 26: SR-2 "Extended Eaglet" revisited

-Another launch, another — not, not really failure, much less debacle.
+Another launch, another — no, not really failure, much less debacle.
 Yes, SR-2 did not make it back, and valuable scientific and engineering data was lost.
 But SR-2 _did_ fly, it _did_ reach space, and it _almost_ made it safely back to Kerbin.
 That gave the society the confidence to not only try another SR-2 launch in almost the same configuration, but to accept another challenge by the Experimental Engineering Group: Fly a vessel to space and recover it safely.
 After all, they had almost done it before.

 The only difference to the first SR-2 mission was a slightly steeper launch angle, because telemetry from the earlier flight indicated that the time